-The competition inaugurates an ongoing series from 2019 in which the data extent and analysis challenges are extended every year.
+Traffic4cast 2019 inaugurates an ongoing competition series, where the data scale and analysis challenges are extended every year.
 The competition is related to:

 - Traffic forecasting: Our challenge stands in a long tradition of work analyzing data and predicting aspects related to traffic .
 The competition that we now propose firstly stands out in terms of the scale of the data provided, matching the increased complexity of the predictive task.
 The challenge for the first time exploits a novel format in which we represent traffic data that naturally preserves the privacy of individual traffic participants.

-- Video frame prediction: Technically we can present traffic data over time as a movie, and traffic forecasts can thus be couched as frame prediction.
+- Video frame prediction: Technically we can present traffic data over time as a movie, and traffic forecasts can thus be considered as frame prediction.
 Despite notable activities in this area, often deploying variational autoencoders (VAE) [30, 32, 16], or generative adversarial networks (GAN) [23, 29, 18] predicting future frames of videos remains a challenging problem due to the complexity and motion dynamics of natural scenes , especially for longer prediction horizons .
-Frame sequences that represent an underlying geographical process rather than moving natural objects in common video scenes therefore present an additional exciting challenge to established methods for video frame prediction in this competition.
+Frame sequences with an underlying geographical process rather than moving natural objects in common video scenes thus present an additional exciting challenge to established methods for video frame prediction in this competition.

 Let us consider this in the context of prior work, including related earlier competitions:

 - Task: Travel time prediction on Sydney’s M4 freeway for different time horizons up to 24 hours ahead